Skip Nav Skip to Search

 Timeline of Transition Activities - This timeline is a recommended list of programs, services, and activities that you can use to begin helping your child prepare for the future.
 The items listed in each age group are considered “best time to start;" however, they are not the only time.
 You can always revisit something that you did not have an opportunity to do at an earlier time.

 OK Department of Rehabilitation Services - Home page of the Oklahoma Department of Rehabilitation Services.
 The Disability Resource Guide can be found on the upper right side of their front page.

-OSU Seretean Wellness Center - The Seretean Wellness Center at Oklahoma State University administers several state and federally funded programs to serve the needs of Oklahomans and the public at large.
+OSU Department of Wellness - The Department of Wellness at Oklahoma State University administers several state and federally funded programs to serve the needs of Oklahomans and the public at large.

 State Independent Living Council - The Statewide Independent Living Council of Oklahoma (SILC) was established in compliance with the provisions of the Rehabilitation Act of 1973 and as amended in the Rehabilitation Act of 1992, Section 705, herein to be referred to as the Rehabilitation Act.

 DDS Accessible Parking Ticket - Printable Warning Brochure to be placed on vehicles in violation of parking regulations in designated disability parking locations.

 DisabilityInfo.gov - provides quick and easy access to comprehensive information about disability programs, services, laws and benefits.

 Parent Advocacy Coalition for Educational Rights - The mission of PACER Center is to expand opportunities and enhance the quality of life of children and young adults with disabilities and their families, based on the concept of parents helping parents.